 12. Dazaifu Tenmangu Shrine(Fukuoka)

 Dazaifu Tenmangu Shrine is a Shinto shrine in Fukuoka prefecture that is built over the grave of Sugawara no Michizane and is one of the main shrines dedicated to Tenjin.
 It is well known for its beautiful plum blossoms, with over 6,000 trees in total.
-However there is one very special tree at the shrine that is called the “Tobiume”, or flying plum tree.
+However, there is one very special tree at the shrine that is called the “Tobiume”, or flying plum tree.
 Legend has it that long ago, having been separated from Michizane, who dedicated many poems to his favorite plum trees, this tree couldn’t bear it and flew all the way from Kyoto to Fukuoka where it still is today.
 It is also said that Tobiume is always the first plum tree to bloom in all of Japan.
-Dazaifu Tenmangu Shrine spans over 12 km squared and is an amazing place to visit whether you are there during the plum season or not.
+Dazaifu Tenmangu Shrine spans over 12 km square and is an amazing place to visit whether you are there during the plum season or not.

 Dazaifu Tenmangu Shrine

 6:30am – 6:30pm

 Best time for plum blossoms: Late January to early March

 You can take a bus directly from Hakata station to Dazaifu, or take the JR Kagoshima Line from Hakata Station to JR Futsukaichi Station(15-25 minutes), and then take the Nishitetsu Dazaifu Line from Nishitetsu Futsukaichi Station to Dazaifu Station(5 minutes)